LOOKING FOR THE WARMEST BEACHES IN CALIFORNIA FOR YOUR NEXT VACATION?

 ❄️ Average Winter Temperature: High of 68°F; Low of 48°F

 6. Huntington Beach

-If you’re looking for a warm beach in California that is also close to Disneyland, Huntington Beach is the beach for you.
+If you’re looking for a warm beach in California that is also close to Disneyland parks, Huntington Beach is the beach for you.

 Located just 15 miles and about a 30-minute drive from your Disneyland hotel, Huntington Beach spans 8.5 miles of the beautiful coastline in Orange County.